Kirkwood-Dirac quasiprobability approach to the statistics of incompatible observables: Acknowledgements

 \section{Acknowledgements}

-A. Belenchia acknowledges support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) project number BR 5221/4-1.
+{We would like to thank the two Referees for the many suggestions that have helped us improving our manuscript.
+Special thank goes to the anynomous Referee A for suggesting substantial improvements for the proof of some of the results in our work, in particular a simpler proof of Lemma 1.1.} A. Belenchia acknowledges support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) project number BR 5221/4-1.
 A. Levy acknowledges support from the Israel Science Foundation (Grant No. 1364/21).
 S. Hern{\'a}ndez-G{\'o}mez acknowledges financial support from CNR-FOE-LENS-2020.
-S. Gherardini acknowledges The Blanceflor Foundation for financial support through the project ``The theRmodynamics behInd thE meaSuremenT postulate of quantum mEchanics (TRIESTE)''.
+S. Gherardini acknowledges The Blanceflor Foundation for financial support through the project ``The theRmodynamics behInd thE meaSuremenT postulate of quantum mEchanics (TRIESTE)'', and the MISTI Global Seed Funds MIT-FVG Collaboration Grant ``Non-Equilibrium Thermodynamics of Dissipative Quantum Systems (NETDQS)''.
 The work was also supported by the European Commission under GA n.
-101070546–MUQUABIS.
+101070546–MUQUABIS, the PNRR MUR project PE0000023-NQSTI, and and by the European Union’s Next Generation EU Programme with the I-PHOQS Infrastructure [IR0000016, ID D2B8D520, CUP B53C22001750006] ``Integrated infrastructure initiative in Photonic and Quantum Sciences''.

 \onecolumngrid